Rindbee/godot-docs-l10n/classes/es/class_websocketpeer.rst

 - |void| **set_supported_protocols**\ (\ value\: :ref:`PackedStringArray<class_PackedStringArray>`\ )
 - :ref:`PackedStringArray<class_PackedStringArray>` **get_supported_protocols**\ (\ )

-Los subprotocolos de WebSocket permitidos durante el handshake de WebSocket.
+Los subprotocolos de WebSocket permitidos durante el establecimiento de comunicación de WebSocket.

 **Note:** The returned array is *copied* and any changes to it will not update the original property value.
 See :ref:`PackedStringArray<class_PackedStringArray>` for more details.